TheNeoBurn/KidsPatch_WS2812/README.md

 - A pushbutton as input to change animations
 - A 5x5 WS2812 matrix as display

+I also used a 10kΩ pullup-resistor for the pushbutton but it should work without it using the INPUT_PULLUP mode on the button pin.
+I also tried using a A2222 transistor to deactivate the power consumption of the WS2812 matrix display but that didn't work.

 These are the ATTiny85 pins I use:

 - `Pin2` / `PB4`: Set to INPUT_PULLUP so the line is default high.
 When the button is pressed, it will connect to ground, thus the signal is low.
 This can also trigger a low-level interrupt
-- `Pin3` / `PB3`: Connets to the one-wire input of the WS2812 display
+- `Pin3` / `PB3`: Connects to the one-wire input of the WS2812 display
-- `Pin4` / `GND`: Connected to ground - after the power switsch
+- `Pin4` / `GND`: Connects to ground - after the power switsch
-- `Pin8` / `VCC`: Connected to the protected positiv output of the charger board
+- `Pin8` / `VCC`: Connects to the protected positiv output of the charger board

 In addition, I have connected these pins to a connector so I could flash the ATTiny85 easily: